nagix/chartjs-plugin-streaming/docs/tutorials/angular/chart.md

 # Create a chart

 And, here’s what it can look like in our component class.
-Import chartjs-plugin-streaming and register it in the constructor.
+Import chartjs-plugin-streaming and register it.
 In the component class, define datasets and options with a realtime scale.

 #### src/app/app.component.ts